 A purchaser using a New Zealand acquisition vehicle to carry out an acquisition for cash needs to decide whether to fund the vehicle with debt, equity or a hybrid instrument that combines the characteristics of both (although care should be taken with hybrid instruments in the current tax environment).
 The principles underlying these approaches are discussed later in this report.

 GST paid on costs incurred in issuing or acquiring debt instruments is not generally recoverable.
 However, it may be recoverable where the instruments are issued to an offshore investor or to a New Zealand-registered investor that makes more than 75 percent taxable supplies.

 For equity funding, GST on costs incurred in issuing equity is not generally recoverable.
-Again, however, the GST may be recovered where the shares are issued to a non-resident or investor or an entity that is more than 75 percent taxable.
+Again, however, the GST may be recovered where the shares are issued to a non-resident, investor or entity that is more than 75 percent taxable.

 GST on equity acquisition costs (including evaluation of the investment) is recoverable where there is an acquisition of an interest of greater than 10 percent, the investor is able to influence management, and the shares are acquired in a non-resident or in an entity that makes more than 75 percent taxable supplies.

-The principal advantage of debt is the availability of tax deductions in respect of the interest (see this chapter’s section on deductibility of interest).
+The principal advantage of debt is the availability of tax deductions in respect of the interest (see deductibility of interest below).
 In addition, a deduction is available for expenditure incurred in arranging financing in certain circumstances.
 In contrast, the payment of a dividend does not give rise to a tax deduction.